awsdocs/aws-elemental-medialive-user-guide/doc_source/starting-stopping-deleting-a-channel.md

-# Starting, Stopping, and Pausing an AWS Elemental MediaLive Channel<a name="starting-stopping-deleting-a-channel"></a>
+# Starting, stopping, and pausing an AWS Elemental MediaLive channel<a name="starting-stopping-deleting-a-channel"></a>

 After you create a channel, you can start it\.
 The channel never starts automatically except when it is already running and attempts to recover from a failure\.

 You can stop a running channel at any time\.

 You can also pause one or both the pipelines in a channel by adding a Pause action to the schedule for the channel\.
-For more information, see [Types of Schedule Actions for Pause](x-actions-in-schedule.md#x-actions-in-schedule-pause)\.
+For more information, see [How pause and unpause actions work](sched-how-actions-work.md#x-actions-in-schedule-pause)\.

-For information about charges when a channel is running, see [Pricing](pricing.md)\.
+For information about charges for a channel, see [Pricing](pricing.md)\.
+There are different charges depending on the state of the channel:
++ Charges when the channel is running
++ Charges when the channel is idle

 **To start a channel**